Corporate Governance

 Of the shares for investment purposes held by JFE Steel, which has the largest balance sheet amount for investment purposes posted in the consolidated financial statements of the company, those shares of the company held for purposes other than pure investments are shown below.

-Number of Issues and Amount Reported in the Balance Sheet
+Number of Stocks and Amount Recorded on the Balance Sheet